OctoPrint/octoprint.org/blog/releases/_posts/2018-03-19-new-release-candidate-1.3.7rc1.md

 **If you are tracking the "Maintenance RC" release channel**, you should soon get an update notification just like you are used to from stable releases.

+If you want to help test this release candidate and **aren't yet tracking the "Maintenance RCs" release channel**, you can find information on how to switch [in this guide](https://discourse.octoprint.org/t/how-to-use-the-release-channels-to-help-test-release-candidates/402)
+(also linked below).

 **If you are not interested in helping to test release candidates**, just ignore this post, 1.3.7 stable will hit your instance via the usual way once it's ready 😊